1977 National League season: Summary

 Newport had moved down from the British League.
 Their riders were transferred to Bristol Bulldogs but they acquired new riders and were renamed Newport Dragons.
 Paisley Lions dropped out so the league had 19 teams, the same as the previous season.
-Part way through the season, Coatbridge Tigers relocated and changed name to Glasgow Tigers.
+Part way through the season, Coatbridge Tigers relocated and changed name to Glasgow Tigers after being kicked out of Cliftonhill.

 Eastbourne Eagles won the National League title, completing a league and cup double.
 Eastbournes's star rider was Colin Richardson, who won the Riders' Championship and averaged 10.70 for the season.
 He was backed up by Mike Sampson, who also surpassed a 10 average and Dave Kennett (8.37 average) and a member of Eastbourne's 1971 winning team.

 Joe Owen, the leading rider of 1976 had moved from champions Newcastle Diamonds to join British League side Hull Vikings.
 Newcastle were unable to compensate for the loss and finished in 6th place, despite Joe's brother Tom Owen finishing top of the averages.